 Tapping family for help.
 It can be helpful to talk to close family members about your situation, fertility treatment plans, and the costs involved.
 If they’re in a position to help, would-be grandparents might be happy to gift money knowing that it is to be used for fertility expenses.

 Taking out a loan.
 While some fertility patients use credit cards or cash out a retirement account to pay for IVF, taking out a personal loan can sometimes be a better option.
-A personal loan can be used for almost any expense, including IVF, and often (though not always) comes with a much lower interest rate than credit cards.
+A personal loan can be used for almost any expense, including IVF, and typically comes with a lower interest rate than credit cards.
+You may see some financial products specially designed for this purpose called IVF loans, fertility loans, or family planning loans.

 Using an FSA or HSA.
 Putting funds into a flexible spending account (FSA) or health savings plan (HSA) can help make IVF treatments more affordable.